ottok/debgpt/README.md

 After each session, the chatting history will be saved in `~/.debgpt` as a json file in a unique name.
 You can use `debgpt replay <file_name>` to replay the history.

+During the interactive session, you can use `/save path.txt` to save the last LLM response to the specified file.
+You can also use `/reset` to clear the context.

 #### Ex2.
 BTS / Buildd Query

 Ask LLM to summarize the BTS page for `src:pytorch`.